MagallanesFito/mobile-cartoonify/README.md

 # mobile-cartoonify

-This is a mobile version of cartoonify application (https://github.com/danmacnish/cartoonify).
+An android implementation of cartoonify application (https://github.com/danmacnish/cartoonify).

-The project consist in a flutter application that takes photos with the camera and converts them into a cartoon version.
+The project consist in a mobile application that takes photos with the camera and converts them into a cartoon version.

 # Features